UWPCE-PythonCert/PythonCertDevel/source/modules/Profiling.rst

 -  frequency or duration of function calls
 -  wall clock execution time of part or all of your application

-Collecting this data involves instrumentating the code.
+Collecting this data involves instrumenting the code.
 In Python, this happens at runtime.

 The instrumentation creates overhead, so it has a performance cost